ESKYoung/cookiecutter-machine-learning/CONTRIBUTING.md

 We love contributions!
 If you want to help build and improve our project, please read the following guidelines before submitting your contributions.

+## Code of Conduct

+[Please read our Code of Conduct before contributing][docs-code-of-conduct].

+## Conventions

+All code must be version-controlled using Git, and regularly pushed to GitHub.
+Git branches are cheap, and commits can be squashed, or fixed-up later on.
+As such, please push code, including work-in-progress code, at regular intervals.

+You should regularly rebase or merge code from `main` into your feature branch.
+This ensures you have the latest accepted/reviewed changes, reduces future conflicts, and that your developments will not break these accepted changes.
+Only merge new changes in if your code is being used by other contributors.
+For example, do not rebase new changes into a branch currently in review.

 ## Contributing requirements

 To contribute to this project, please make sure your system meets the following